Everlasting Moments: Plot

 Five years later in 1914, the Great War breaks across Europe to the south of Sweden, and Maria, who has fallen out of touch with Pederson, shows up at his shop again to discuss taking photos of uniformed men.
 The monarchs of Scandinavia meet to discuss how to keep their countries out of the conflict, with Maria attending and taking a photograph of the kings' public appearance.
 She is shocked to learn her photograph of the monarchs was purchased and published by a newspaper.
 As the children learn more about the Ten Commandments, including Thou shalt not commit adultery, they note Sigfrid's womanizing and Maria's friendship to Mr. Pederson.

 Mr. Pederson takes a portrait photograph of Maria, and they move to first-name basis.
 Sigfrid sees the photograph, and enraged, takes it as proof of being cuckolded by Sebastian.
 He violently confronts Maria, even though she points out his relationships with women.
-After an incident of marital rape, Maria carries out a self-induced abortion.
+After an incident of marital rape, Maria attempts but fails to carry out a self-induced abortion.
+She later blames herself when the child, a son, is crippled by polio.
 When Maria and the children enjoy seeing a Charlie Chaplin film, Sigfrid becomes enraged again at his belief his children are being taken away from him.
 He puts a knife to her throat, and while he does not kill her, he receives another longer prison sentence.
 While he is away, the children urge Maria to separate from him, arguing the household is better off without Sigfrid.
 Sigfrid is later released and Maria reconciles with him, though Maja expresses bewilderment as to why.
 Shortly after a social outing, Maria dies.
 Years later, Maja discovers Maria's only self-portrait, taken in a mirror between the outing and her death.